Chad Bianco

-Chad Bianco (born October 8, 1967) is an American law enforcement officer, who has served as sheriff of Riverside County, California, since 2019.
+Johnny Chad Bianco (born October 9, 1967) is an American law enforcement officer who has served as the sheriff of Riverside County, California, since 2019.
 A member of the Republican Party, Bianco has been affiliated with the Constitutional Sheriffs and Peace Officers Association.
-He is a candidate for governor of California in the 2026 election.
+He was a candidate for governor of California in the 2026 election.

+Most recently, in September 2026, Riverside County Sheriff's office, led by Chad Bianco did not steal ballots, but his department seized approximately 650,000 ballots.

+In February, Bianco confiscated the election materials from a special election as part of an investigation into voter fraud allegations.
+The California Supreme Court ruled that the seizure was unlawful and ordered him to return all ballots to local election officials.